lecardozo/lecardozo.github.io/_posts/2018-03-01-automated-docker-build.markdown

 The new `after_success` block has an intuitive name.
 Those docker commands inside this block will only run if the build and check steps are **successful**.
-We don't want to publish a Docker image with the broken code, right?
+We don't want to publish a Docker image with broken code, right?

 This approach would work pretty well for packages with few dependencies, but would be a bad choice for packages with lots of dependencies.
 And why is that?

 ![Alt Text](https://media.giphy.com/media/s239QJIh56sRW/giphy.gif){: .center-image}

-If you understood everything until now you probably noticed we are installing the package dependencies **twice**: one inside the VM for the check and build steps and another during the Docker image build.
-Well, we need optimize this!
+If you understood everything until now you probably noticed that we are installing the package dependencies **twice**: once inside the VM for the check and build steps and another during the Docker image build.
+Well, we should optimize this!
 To achieve this we'll need two Dockerfiles: one for an intermediate image and one for the final package image that will be published to Docker Hub.
 Let's name the former `Dockerfile.build` and the latter `Dockerfile`.